phx/protonvpn-torrent-server/README.md

 An executable script will be created at `/usr/local/bin/torrentserver` which you can run whenever you want to start or restart the container.

-The container is set to `--restart=always`, so it is *imperative* to use the VPN killswitch option (with LAN access enabled) during the initial ProtonVPN configuration.

 ## Uninstall